We can divide the development of the telegraph system into six phases, which you can observe as you scroll down.

 Choose from the options below to use colors to highlight (a) the companies that built networks, (b) whether a line was part of a Pacific telegraph system (built by multiple companies), or (c) the whole American telegraph system (all networks in black).

 Some features of the map are tied to dates, so they will change as you adjust the time slider.
-These features are telegraph networks (stations and lines), mail routes, Native American cessions and reservations, and historic states and territories.
+These features are telegraph networks (stations, lines, and regional monopolies), mail routes, Native American cessions and reservations, historic states and territories, and railroads.

 To show a mail route, the time slider must be within the dates the route operated.
 For example, the Pony Express operated from April 1860 to October 1861.
 To see it, (a) position the time slider within that range and (b) check Pony Express (letters and telegrams) in the layer list in the lower right.